Modernizr/grunt-modernizr/README.md

 Run the task with `grunt modernizr`.

-#### Cache Busting

-Bust the cache of locally downloaded files by running `grunt modernizr:bust`

 ### Config Options

-Add a `modernizr` config object to your grunt.js file:
+Add a `modernizr` config object to your Gruntfile.js file:

 ```javascript
 modernizr: {